 Veal Cutlets with Mediterranean Roasted Vegetables is on the menu today.
-A great recipe for veal lovers because it's delicious and easy to prepare.
-Even better, this is a perfect recipe for those new to veal.
 The meat is perfectly seasoned and is perfectly paired with Mediterranean veggies.
-All topped with a mouthwatering white wine lemon sauce, delish!
-The end result is an extremely flavorful meal that you'll want in your recipe rotation.
+All topped with a mouthwatering aromatic white wine lemon sauce, simply delish!

 A quick and easy saute for the veal that's dredged in seasoned almond flour which pairs with tasty roasted veggies.

 Looking for specifics on the recipe?
 Use the table of contents to click on sections of the recipe.

 - Sauteed veal cutlets are tender and super flavorful and ready in minutes.

 - These veal cutlets are perfect for a quick weekly dinner and also fabulous for guests.

 As an Amazon Associate, I earn from qualifying purchases.

 - almond flour

 - lemon juice